andresperezEUT/ambiscaper/docs/examples.rst

                         generate_txt=True)

-Example 2: Fifth order, variable spread Ambisonics soundscape
+Example 2: 15th order, variable spread Ambisonics soundscape
 -------------------------------------------------------------

-We will create a 5th order ambisonics soundscape (36 channels), consisting of 10 sound events, placed at random positions around the sphere, with a small amount of spread.
+We will create a **15th** (yes, fifteenth!) order ambisonics soundscape (256 channels), consisting of 10 sound events, placed at random positions around the sphere, with a small amount of spread.
 Furthermore, the parameter ``ambisonics_spread_slope`` is set to ``0.25``, meaning a softer transition in ambisonics order downgrading (please refer to [Carpentier2017]_ for more information).